On closure operators related to maximal tricliques in tripartite hypergraphs: Closure operator for triconcepts

 4. Since there is no such non-empty $I \in \F_{\K\ominus S}$ being a triset of two different concepts it trivially holds.

-5. If $X \subset Y$ for $X,Y \in \F$, $X$ does not form a formal concept (because of antiordinal relations) or switching generator.
+5. If $X \subset Y$ for $X,Y \in \F_{\K\ominus S}$, $X$ does not form a formal concept (because of antiordinal relations) or switching generator.
 So adding any element $e$ from $Y\setminus X$ leaves $X \cup \{e\}$ being a triset. }

-Detailed study of algorithmic and complexity issues is out of scope the paper, however, in \citep{Boley:2010} there was reported a simple algorithm for problem \ref{prbl:1} of listing fixed points of partially defined closure operator, which is correct for strongly accessible set systems.
+A detailed study of algorithmic issues is out of scope the paper, however, \cite{Boley:2010} reported a simple algorithm for Problem~\ref{prbl:1}, i.e. listing of all fixed points of a partially defined closure operator, which is correct for strongly accessible set systems.

 \begin{problem} (list-closed-sets) Given a set system $(E, \F)$ with $\emptyset \in \F$ and a closure operator $\sigma: \F \to \F$ , list the elements of $\sigma(\F)=\{F\mid F \in \F: \sigma(F)=F \}$. \end{problem}